Skip to main content

 12 cuts

 Great for offset placement or after the main protein pull.
-Most vegetables smoke at 225–250°F for 45–90 minutes.
-No stall, no probe test — just watch texture and color.
+Most vegetables smoke at 225 to 250°F for 45 to 90 minutes.
+No stall, no probe test.
+Watch texture and color.

 HickoryBold, bacon-like, strong smokePork shoulder, brisket, ribsPoultry, fish (can overpower)